usnistgov/HTGS-Tutorials/README.md

 Adds two numbers together, purely for demonstration purposes of HTGS.
 (Note: Computational tasks for an algorithm's implementation should provide enough computational complexity to justify shipping data between tasks, see [Figure](https://pages.nist.gov/HTGS/doxygen/figures/blocksize-impact.png))

 ## [**tutorial2**](https://pages.nist.gov/HTGS/doxygen/tutorial2.html)
 Computes the Hadamard product.
+The tutorial uses the tutorial-utils to read/write blocks of matrices.
 Provided are two versions:

-1. hadamard-product - writes blocks of matrices to disk and processes them overlapping I/O with the Hadamard product computation
+1. hadamard-product - reads blocks of matrices from disk and computes the Hadamard product
 2. hadamard-produce-no-read - generates blocks of matrices (no disk reading) and computes the Hadamard product